solarwinds/appoptics-apm-node/guides/configuration.md

 }
 ```

-### Debugging Configuration ###

-This section is primarily of interest to those implementing custom instrumentation or doing development on the
-`appoptics-apm` agent and SDK.

 #### Environment Variables ####

 Environment variables with illegal values will generate a warning message and revert to their default values.